frontenddogma/css-optimization-basics/manuscript/overview.md

 (There’s much wrong with not doing important work because we haven’t yet managed or automated the unimportant work.)

-Code should be understandable, and for that it’s useful when it’s consistent and simple.
+Code should be understandable and for that, it’s useful when it’s consistent and simple.

-Consistent CSS is footed on alphabetical declaration sorting (everything else is too complicated) and on a robust order for selector sorting.
+Consistent CSS is founded on alphabetical declaration sorting (everything else is too complicated) and on a robust order for selector sorting.

 Simple CSS uses functional or generic names or avoids IDs and classes altogether.